Ultimate Guide to Choosing the Best Tube Amp for Guitarists

 The two main amp types are Combo amps and Amp Heads.
 Combo amps combine the amplifier section with a speaker system, while amp heads have the amplifier component only, so they need to be paired with an external speaker to work.

 Since everything you need is packed inside combo amps, these amplifier boxes are the more convenient option.
-The downside to them is they are heavy and takes up more space.
+The downside to them is they are heavy and take up more space.
 On the other hand, amp heads are lighter and give you more freedom to use different speakers and cabinets.
 The freedom to choose is limited by the capability and compatibility of the amp itself.
 Also, while the amp head is light by itself, you still have to factor in the weight and space taken by the speaker cab that you will be pairing it with.

 Cabinet

 Since combo amps come with speakers, the amp section is housed in the same cabinet as the speaker.
 Closed Back cabinets project the sound forward.
 They produce a punchier and clearer tone.
 They are often preferred by live sound engineers because of the front projection, which is easier to mic.
 Open Back cabinets project sound to the front and back, resulting in a more natural ambient sound.
 These are preferred by guitarists because they fill rooms and stages better.
-Back Ported cabinets let some of the sound leak through small ports at the back, and are usually designed for low-end emphasis.
+Back Ported cabinets let some of the sound leak through small ports at the back and are usually designed for low-end emphasis.

 Another obvious function of the cabinet is to protect the amp’s internal parts.
 It’s visual look also gives the guitarist a visual image of how the amp sounds like.